This article explains how to configure a warehouse. It includes information about how to enable a warehouse layout and warehouse processes.

 Note: This article applies to features in the Warehouse management module (advanced warehousing).
 It doesn't apply to warehouse features in the Inventory management module.

-The Warehouse management system in Microsoft Dynamics 365 for Operations gives you flexible ways to define your warehouse layout to meet changing needs, so that you can achieve optimal warehouse efficiency.
+The Warehouse management system in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition gives you flexible ways to define your warehouse layout to meet changing needs, so that you can achieve optimal warehouse efficiency.

 - You can establish high-priority and low-priority storages areas for optimum placement of goods.